 RCSWD has partnered with Big Hearted Books for the collection of books, videos, CDs, DVDs, Audio Books, Video Games, Sports Cards and small Sports Memorabilia, plus LPs/Records.
-Materical can be dropped off at the Gleason Rd transfer station Tuesdays, Thursdays and Saturdays from 7-3.
+Materical can be dropped off at the Gleason Rd transfer station Monday through Saturday from 7-3.

 Marine & Agricultural Shrink Wrap

 Watch for news on program development in these areas.
 The shrink wrap recycling efforts are an effort to help with the illegal burn program and will be implemented during the same time frame.

 Pharmaceutical Collection Events & Issues